BernardoDeLaPlaz/docs/docs/arch/one_touch_urbit.md

 The Provisioner has the following capabilities:

-	* p-1: create a new customer (update the database)
+	* p-1: create a new customer
-	* p-2: create a new hosted instance of urbit (update the database, spin up AWS S3 resources)
+	* p-2: create a new hosted instance of urbit
-	* p-3: create a new urbit (issue keys for)
+	* p-3: shut down a hosted instance of urbit
-	* p-4: adjust CPU level and storage level of an urbit (update the database, spin down an AWS S3 instance, spin up a new one)
+    * p-4: adjust CPU level and storage level of a hosted urbit
-	* p-5: move a hosted instance from one datacenter to another (freeze, checkpoint, shut down, spin down AWS S3 instance, spin up new one in other data facility, copy checkpoint file... and also update database)
+	* p-5: move a hosted instance of an urbit from one datacenter to another
-	* p-6: shut down a hosted instance of urbit (spin down an AWS S3 instance, update the database)
-	* p-7: consistency check (verify that the hosted instances in the database match the S3 resources ; we don't want to leak CPUs that we pay for!)
+	* p-6: consistency check

 The Biller is a headless app that has the following capabilities: